AhmedIssa11/Forecasting-of-Forex-Market-Based-on-Deep-Learning-and-Hyperparameters-Optimization/README.md

 Our primary goal is to investigate how well the LSTM algorithm predicts index prices.
 Therefore, the real question is not about whether they work or not, but rather how well an LSTM model can forecast the index adjusted closing price and determine the error percentage compared to the actual data.

 ## METHODS
-Long-and-Short-Term Memory Network (LSTM).
+- Hybrid model based on Long-and-Short-Term Memory Network (LSTM).
-Find the Optimal Hyperparameters Using KerasTuner.
+- Finding the Optimal Hyperparameters Using KerasTuner.
-Cluster the 100 model Hyperparameters table using K-Mean Algorithm.
+- Clustering the 100 model Hyperparameters table using K-Mean Algorithm.

 ![Project Overview](https://github.com/AhmedIssa11/Forecasting-of-Forex-Market-Based-on-Deep-Learning-and-Hyperparameters-Optimization/blob/main/project_overview.png)